defold/doc/docs/en/manuals/scene-editing.md

 # Scene editing

 Defold contains a number of editors, but the Scene Editor is the one used the most.
-All Game Objects and Collections, as well as some component types are created and edited in this editor.
+All Game Objects and Collections, as well as some component types, are created and edited in this editor.

+## Viewport Navigation

 Pan
 : <kbd>Alt</kbd> + <kbd>Middle button</kbd> (three button mouse) or <kbd>Option + Ctrl</kbd> + <kbd>Mouse button</kbd> (one button mouse)